anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 service name, or does not register its PTR RR for this service name when using unicast DNS-SD via
 {{DNSSD-SRP}}.
 This does not affect operations for the service instance name.

+This specification does not introduce the procedures to discover pledges via CORE-LF or GRASP because it is unclear if there is currently demand for this, and because it can easily be added via additional specs and adding entries to the registry.
+For CORE-LF, browsing of entries can be supported via CORE-RD ({RFC9176}}), with appropriate auto-discovery of the CORE-RD server.
+For GRASP, this could be done via a method mapping DNS-SD into GRASP, such as {{I-D.eckert-anima-grasp-dnssd}}, specifically to support browsing of pledge instance names.

 ### Service Instance Name

 The service instance name chosen by a BRSKI pledge MUST be composed from information which is